-Susanna Madora Salter, or Dora as friends called her didn’t choose to enter the race for mayor of Argonia, Kansas.
+Susanna Madora Salter, or Dora as friends called her, didn’t choose to enter the race for mayor of Argonia, Kansas, in 1887.
 She didn’t even know she was running.
 Her name was added to the ballot by a group of men as a joke to mock the Women’s Christian Temperance Union (WCTU), a group Susanna was active in.
-She was chosen by the men because she was the only one who qualified.
-The other women lived outside of city limits.
+The men chose her because she was the only one who qualified, as the other women lived outside city limits.

 Susanna was doing housework when the head of the Republican party in her town stopped by to confirm whether or not she was running for office.
 That’s how she found out her name was on the ballot.

-“Yes,” she said to him when he asked if she’d like to stay in the race.
+“Yes,” she said when he asked if she’d like to stay in the race.

 But Dora understood politics.
-Her father was mayor of the city only a few years prior.
+Her father served as city mayor only a few years prior.
 Her husband was the current city clerk, and as his wife, she wrote the city ordinances.

 Dora won the election with two-thirds of the votes, becoming the first female mayor in the U.S.